 - Length: Keep your CV to 2 sides and aim for about 1,000 words.
 This means you need to include only the most important pieces of information, so prioritise and leave the rest out.

-- Give details of references or say "references available on request"
+- References: It’s no longer necessary to give details of references or to say "references available on request", so leave this out.

 - Grammar / spelling: Check that there are no spelling or grammatical mistakes and that you have been consistent in tense with all your verbs.
 When you are happy, ask a friend to look over it for you with a fresh pair of eyes for any errors you may have missed.

 For further advice and support in your return-to-work journey, you can sign up to our free network here.